gskbladez/PROGBOT_CODE_DUMP/README.md

 Pulls up information on Categories and Tags for Viruses and Chips.

 `query`
 Queries for information.
-(Goes through Chip, Power, NCP, Virus, and NPUs.)
+(Goes through Chip, Power, NCP, Virus, NPUs, and Daemons.)

 `bond`/`bondpower`
 Pulls up information on Bond Powers.